bluetoother/ble-shepherd/README.md

 *************************************************
 <a name="API_unpermit"></a>
 ### .unpermit(addr)
 > Unpermit a device from the network.
+It is only valid if you enable whitelist.

 **Arguments**